Angmar2722/Angmar2722.github.io/CTFwriteups/2021/inctf2021.md

 The file with the ciphertext, IV and leak can be found <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/ctfFiles/2021/inctf2021/rightNowGenerator/enc.pickle" target="_blank">here</a>.
 We have a `RNG` class which supposedly acts as a random number generator.
 Let's break it down.
 The key for decrypting the ciphertext (AES-CBC where IV is given) is the variable `out1`.
 Our objective is to recover out1 given the leak which is the values of out2.

 Firstly, a RNG object is created (denoted by `obj` in the source code), a constant prime number is used as shown by the line `mod = int(gmpy2.next_prime(2**sze))`.
 The value of this is 18446744073709551629 and will be denoted as `P` henceforth.
 The object is initialized with 16 random bytes (128 random bits) using the `random` library in Python.
 Since no seed is specified, after ensuring that the seed_val is 128 bits, the `gen_seed` function is called.
 This function isn't really that important as all it returns is a list of 64 numbers by performing a series of calculations.

-After that, since the `next` method is called, four variables, a, b, c and d are calculated by the line `a, b, c, d = (self.seed[self.ctr^i] for i in range(4))`.
+After that, the `next` method is called, four variables, a, b, c and d are calculated by the line `a, b, c, d = (self.seed[self.ctr^i] for i in range(4))`.
 After that, a serious of modular operations are performed.
 There is a counter which increments each time `next` is called (out1 calls it 64 times).
 The variable `k` equals 1 if the counter is an even number else it is 2.
 Focusing just on a and b :

-\\(a = ( ka - b ) \ mod \ P\\)
+$$ a \equiv ( ka - b )\ (\text{mod}\ P) $$

 Note that if the counter reaches 64, the values of a are returned for `out1` and `out2` and then the `wrap` function is called which performs a series of operations shown in the source code above which transforms the original list of 64 numbers.
 So in our case, we have the 64 leaked a values for out2 and somehow we have to get to the transformed and 'wrapped' list of 64 numbers.
 After that, we have to reverse the operations performed in `wrap` after which we would reach the original list of 64 values used for `out1` which is the key itself.